 How to Butterfly a Chicken Breast for Stuffing

 I place the chicken breast on a cutting board.
 Put my hand flat on top and carefully slice through it horizontally with the knife flat.
 I slice through the thin side first leaving the thicker side slightly attached.

 Next, I flip the top over and fill the chicken breast with the stuffing.

-Flip it closed and proceed to stuff all the other chicken breasts.
-It is SO easy to stuff chicken breasts.
-I promise.
+Flip it closed and proceed to stuff all the other pieces.

 I kept dinner simple and served these with some broccoli I roasted while the chicken was cooking.
 To roast broccoli, I toss florets with some avocado oil and salt and put them on a large baking sheet.
 I bake them until they are tender with some browned crispy edges.
 Those crispy edges are the best part!

-In a food processor finely chop the garlic.
-Add the spinach, tomatoes, feta, and 1/2 tsp salt and pulse until chopped.
+- In a food processor finely chop the garlic.
+Add the spinach, tomatoes, feta, and ½ teaspoon salt and pulse until chopped.

 - Divide the filling between the sliced chicken breasts.
 Drizzle with the olive oil and sprinkle with the remaining salt.
 Bake for 35 minutes or until the chicken breasts have reached an internal temperature of 160.

 Originally Published October 22, 2018.
 Revised and Republished June 27, 2022.